 Still, it is also the gaps in between the words and sentences of fiction that encourage the brain to make sense of what they are reading.
 By filling in the gaps ourselves, it helps us to increase our emotional intelligence in the real world.

 This phenomenon is all described as your Theory of Mind in the paper by Kidd and Castanos.
 It increases our levels of emotional intelligence and gives us a chance to practice empathy subconsciously.
+So read fiction as well.

-So reading not only makes you smarter but can make you a better person.
+Reading books not only makes you smarter but can make you a better person.
 If you can read people’s emotions it means you may be able to offer them help should they need it.

 Does Reading Make You Smarter?
 It Benefits Memory